marshmallow-code/webargs/docs/index.rst

 Decorator Usage
 ---------------

-When using the :meth:`use_args <webargs.tornadoparser.TornadoParser.use_args>`, the decorated method will have the dictionary of parsed arguments passed as a positional argument after ``self``.
+When using the :meth:`use_args <TornadoParser.use_args>` decorator, the decorated method will have the dictionary of parsed arguments passed as a positional argument after ``self``.

 .. code-block:: python